Bitlend-protocol/bitlend-docs/not_used/compound-js.md

 ## Enter Markets

-Enters the user's address into Compound Protocol markets.
+Enters the user's address into Bitlend Protocol markets.

 - `markets` (any[]) An array of strings of markets to enter, meaning use those supplied assets as collateral.
 - `[options]` (CallOptions) Call options and Ethers.js overrides for the transaction.
 A passed `gasLimit` will be used in both the `approve` (if not supressed) and `mint` transactions.